Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Types of Daily Fantasy Sports Sites & Games

-Daily fantasy sports games come in a variety of forms with varying prize potentials and selection structures.
+Daily fantasy sports games come in various forms with varying prize potentials and selection structures.
 You should understand the different types of games so you can choose the best DFS site for you.
-Below we’ll try to make sense of it all by breaking down the most popular forms of DFS games.
+Below, we’ll try to make sense of it all by breaking down the most popular forms of DFS games.

 Traditional Salary Cap Contests